 Suspension, the temporary prohibition of a student's attendance at school and school-related activities, is within the jurisdiction of the principal.
 Suspension ordinarily will be limited to a maximum of five school days, with parents responsible for the care of their children during the suspension period.
 To ensure the continuation of student learning, suspended students are expected to complete schoolwork during the time of suspension but will receive no credit.
-(See p.
-15 for further details.)
 Teachers will not spend additional time in helping a student with homework or tests because of his or her misconduct.
 Any of the following behaviors may be deemed unacceptable by the principal and may be considered sufficient cause for suspension or expulsion:

 - willful disobedience or open defiance of any school staff member's authority

-- bullying (See p.
-16)
+- bullying

 - fighting or violent behavior

 - vandalism

 - theft

 - the use of profane or obscene language

-- not abiding by the Student Acceptable Use Policy/Technology (See p.
-20-24)
+- not abiding by the Student Acceptable Use Policy/Technology

 - academic dishonesty

-- parent interference or lack of cooperation (See p.
-33)
+- parent interference or lack of cooperation